COVID-19 Student Resources

 Students may access WiFi from parking lot D outside of the Ray and Betty Stamm Health Science wing.
 Fifteen designated parking spots are available with access to campus WiFi.
 Please observe a two-hour time limit during regular campus hours.

 Need WiFi access off-campus?
 Find a map of hotspots around the state here: Illinois Drive-up WiFi Hotspots

 The Helping Overcome Personal Emergencies Program at Highland Community College assists students dealing with unexpected financial emergencies.
 H.O.P.E. was created to help students stay in college and meet their educational goals.
-The HOPE fund will also accept applications for assistance with Internet access, Hotspots, and/or headphones during the summer 2020 term and fall 2020 semester.
+The HOPE fund will also accept applications for assistance during the spring 2021 semester.

 For more information and to fill out an application, go to the H.O.P.E.
 Program webpage.
 The H.O.P.E. committee will reach out to you approximately 24 hours after your application is submitted.
 Contact HOPE@highland.edu for questions.

 If you are a new student, wanting to register with Disability Services, please contact Barb Statdfield, Coordinator of Disability Services, to set up your initial (virtual) meeting as soon as possible.